Books by Debi Bower available on Amazon - shop now

 Winner, with 43.4% of the vote

-In 1969, it was named to the National Registry of Natural Landmarks due to its geologic history and presence of significant kames, eskers, and kettles.
+In 1969, it was listed on the National Registry of Natural Landmarks for its geologic history and the presence of significant kames, eskers, and kettles.

 Visit each and every season to appreciate the bold-blue ponds in summer, the reflection of colored trees in the Devil’s bathtub in autumn, the bright-white hills in winter, and the rebirth of Sharon’s Sensory Garden in spring.